 If you have ambitions of getting tacos into the pie hole of your infant or toddler but can’t quite figure out the logistics of getting a small child to eat a multi-ingredient/multi-texture dish, we have one word for you: baleada.
 Central American in origin, it consists of a flat flour tortilla spread with refried beans, white cheese, and whatever else strikes you–a real blank canvas, and one soft enough for even young toddlers.
-The version here tries to strike a balance between typical and true flavors of Central and South America with what older infants and (younger toddlers) like: creamy and rich or sweet flavors like avocado, bananas, and cheese.
-Keep the beans-and-cheese-on-a-soft-tortilla base but adapt as you and/or your toddler see fit.
+To create a true taco for infants and toddlers, the version here tries to strike a balance between typical and true flavors of Central and South America with what older infants and (younger toddlers) like: creamy and rich or sweet flavors like avocado, bananas, and cheese.
+Keep the beans-and-cheese-on-a-soft-tortilla base but adapt as you and/or your toddler see fit, increasing the inside seasoning and outside crunch as your child ages.

 Heads up: get ready to smash and smooth a bunch of t’ngs…